 4. They spend money on things they can’t afford

 My wife works at a title one public school which means that there is a large portion of the students that come from low-income households.
 She has mentioned to me on multiple occasions how even the kids that come from poor backgrounds have expensive smart phones or wear sneakers that cost over $100.
 If you want to avoid being broke then you have got to live below your means (See 10 Ways to Trim Your Budget).

 5. They get payday loans

 This is one of the biggest disservices to the poor.
 With over 22,000 payday lending stores and close to $40 billion dollars in loans being given each year, it is no wonder that people aren’t able to get ahead.
 In 2012 a study by Pew Charitable Trusts’ Safe Small-Dollar Loans Research Project, it revealed that over 12 million Americans took out payday loans and paid an average annual interest rate of 391%.
-If you want to stop being broke then STOP going to payday lenders.
+If you want to stop being broke then STOP borrowing money from these companies.

 Interested in more tips on how to become wealthy?
 Check out 7 Habits of Wealthy People.